Skip to main content

 For young investors, deciding whether to opt for the mutual fund IDCW payout option depends on several factors.
 Young investors typically have a longer investment horizon and can afford to take more risks.
 They often aim for higher growth and wealth accumulation over time.
 Choosing the IDCW payout option might not align with these goals because the IDCWs paid out are not reinvested in the fund.
 This means that the potential for capital growth is lower compared to the growth option.
 Young investors might benefit more from the compounding effect of reinvesting profits, which can lead to significant growth over time.

 To better understand how reinvesting profits through an SIP can enhance this compounding effect, using an SIP calculator can help illustrate the potential growth over your investment horizon.
+Another way to further optimise return potential is to opt for a step up SIP, where your SIP amount is increased by a fixed percentage at regular intervals.
+To explore how this plan can enhance your return potential when compared to regular SIPs, you can use an SIP step up calculator.

 Pros and cons of IDCW payout option for young investors